cjlee112/bjjdb/basics.rst

     Move it outside theirs, touching and trapping it.
   * bridge on your left shoulder, turning your body towards your left and throwing them onto their back.
-  * roll with them to mount.
+  * if you can, roll with them to mount: don't get your left leg trapped in half-guard.

+:transition:
+  :title: Take the Back
+  :from: mount:A
+  :to: back:A
+  :opportunity:
+    opponent tries to turn on to his side.
+  :video: youtube:nBOifxnzRiQ
+  :video: youtube:avlXrU9Pp1s

 :transition:
   :from: mount:D